silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Look at what you are actually saying.

 You are offering, as evidence against the diagnosis, the fact that the concealment worked.
-That is not a counter-argument.
+That is not the counter-argument you think it is.
 It is a description of what I spent fifty years doing, and doing well.
 One of the studies I cited a moment ago was examining precisely that relationship - between how heavily a person camouflages and how late they are identified. [^22] You did not fail to notice something obvious.
 I was working, continuously and at the cost I have just set out, to make certain you did not notice.

-And I want to be fair here, because this next part matters to me more than winning the argument.
+And I want to be fair here, because this next part matters to me more than who wins at this argument.

 I do not fault you for not seeing it.
 I could not see it either.
 I had the best view available - I was inside it - and I got it wrong for half a century.
 If I could not work it out from in here, I am not going to hold it against you that you could not work it out from over there.

 That is not what I fault you for.

 What I fault you for is the accusation itself.
 Because notice what it is not about.
-It is not about me, or the evidence, or the assessment.
+It is not about me, or the evidence, or the assessment, or the disability.
 It is about you - a claim that your reading of me, formed casually, across years, with no information and no training, should outrank a formal assessment carried out by people who had both.

 That is not scepticism.
 Scepticism asks questions.
 This arrives with a verdict already written, and the verdict is the one you were holding before, and the reason it has not moved is that moving it would mean accepting that a great deal of what you concluded about me rested on something you could not see.